Minor in Game Design

 Required Core Courses

-Beginning in Fall 2022, students who declare the Minor in Game Design, must take GAMES-UT 150 Introduction to Game Design.
+Beginning in Fall 2022, students who declare the Minor in Game Design, must take GAMES-UT 150 Introduction to Game Design or OART-UT 1625 Think Like a Game Designer.

 (Students who declared the Minor prior to Fall 2022 are subject to the original requirements for the minor per their Albert degree audit, which included GAMES-UT 101 or OART-UT 1600 Games 101 as the core required course.)